DevertNet/bitcoin-predict-backend/README.md

 ## Recommendation and ideas for v3

 - Switch to another news api, if mediastack cannot provide historical news.
-- Scrape the content of the news and include dem in the ChatGPT rating.
+- Scrape the content of the news and include them in the ChatGPT rating.
+But i think because of the big amount of news this make no sense.
 - Add Twitter hashtag #bitcoin ranking/usage to the score

 # Rating Method for PredictRatingV1